 This document is written for anyone who wants to understand how the process works — and more importantly, how they can verify for themselves that it is playing out honestly.

 This is a living document.
 The plan described here represents the best current thinking of the people who built it.
-It is not yet fully legally vetted.
-Contracts must be legally enforceable — that requires review and drafting by qualified contract attorneys.
-Articles of incorporation for a public benefit entity carry specific legal requirements that must be met precisely.
-Other provisions will face scrutiny from constitutional scholars, election law specialists, and experts in areas not yet represented among the founders.
-As individuals with relevant expertise join the effort, they will review, challenge, and improve what is written here.
-Every substantive change to this plan will be documented, dated, and explained publicly — prior versions will remain accessible so anyone can see what changed and why.
+It is not yet fully reviewed by lawyers.
+Contracts must be legally enforceable — that requires qualified contract attorneys to review and draft them.
+Setting up the nonprofit organization described below has specific legal requirements that must be met exactly.
+Other parts of this plan will be reviewed by experts in constitutional law, election law, and other fields not yet represented among the founders.
+As people with relevant expertise join the effort, they will review, challenge, and improve what is written here.
+Every meaningful change to this plan will be documented, dated, and explained publicly — prior versions will remain available so anyone can see what changed and why.
 The goal is not a document that looks finished.
 It is a document that is actually sound.

 The public needs to understand both what is being proposed and why it is trustworthy before they can support it.
 Awareness is built in two phases: entertainment first, then information.

-Why entertainment comes first — and why this matters: The moment any established institution recognizes what this movement is attempting, it will work to get in front of citizens before we can.
-This is not speculation — it is the predictable response of any system facing structural change.
-The tactic is well established: flood public discourse with misinformation early enough that the first thing most people hear about this plan is a distorted version of it.
-A person’s first impression of an idea is extremely difficult to dislodge, even with accurate information delivered later.
+Why entertainment comes first — and why this matters: The moment any powerful institution figures out what this movement is trying to do, it will rush to reach citizens first.
+This is not speculation — it is the predictable response of any system that feels threatened by change.
+The tactic is simple and well-worn: flood the public with false information early enough that most people’s first encounter with this plan is a distorted version of it.
+A person’s first impression of an idea is very hard to change, even when the truth comes along later.

-Entertainment is the countermeasure.
-Content that is genuinely funny, moving, or surprising spreads faster than political messaging and reaches people before they have been primed to reject it.
-The goal is to achieve critical mass — enough people who have encountered the movement directly, through their own experience, that word of mouth becomes self-sustaining.
-Once enough people have seen the actual plan for themselves, no institution can fully control the narrative, because those people can share it directly and counter misinformation from their own knowledge rather than from secondhand argument.
+Entertainment is the answer to that problem.
+Content that is genuinely funny, moving, or surprising spreads faster than political messaging and reaches people before they have been taught to reject it.
+The goal is to reach enough people — through their own direct experience with the content — that word of mouth takes over and spreads on its own.
+Once enough people have seen the actual plan for themselves, no institution can fully shape how it is perceived, because those people can share it directly and push back on false claims from their own knowledge rather than from secondhand accounts.

 This is not manipulation.
 The entertainment content is not designed to deceive — every piece links directly to the full plan.
 It is designed to reach people before the distortions do.